jelurida-dev/app-ledger-ardor-main/README.md

-To get the amount of memeory used in the app call the following: readelf -s bin/app.elf | grep app_stack_canary that will output the canary (which is at the end of the memory space) location then subtruct 0x20001800 from it to get the actuall used up space for the app the NanoS has 4k of memory for the app and the stack #todo rewrite and fill in for NANOX

-0xda7a0000 is the start address for the nanoX
+To get the amount of memeory used in the app call the following: readelf -s bin/app.elf | grep app_stack_canary that will output the canary (which is at the end of the memory space) location then subtruct 0x20001800 from it to get the actuall used up space for the app the NanoS has 4k of memory for the app and the stack, the start address to subtract for the NanoX is 0xda7a0000

 The app uses the SDK's built in app_stack_canary, it's activated in the makefile by the define HAVE_BOLOS_APP_STACK_CANARY I advise to keep this flag always on, it just gives extra security and doesn't take up much CPU.